College App Essay: Long Answer

 I signed up for the workshop-- when will I hear from you?
 If you received an e-mail receipt from AP Homeschoolers, you're registered!
 I'll invite you to access the class website approximately one week before the workshop begins, so mark your calendars.

 Can I sign up for more than one Common App workshop?
 Certainly!
-Some students sign up for more than one workshop so that they can have several essays to choose between by the end of the summer.
+Some students sign up for more than one workshop so that they can have several essays to choose from by the end of the summer.

 I want to participate in the workshop, but I don't want my classmates to see my essays or personal information.
 Is this ok?
 Sure!
 You'll miss out on a bit of interaction this way, but you're welcome to submit your essays and personal details privately to your section teacher instead of posting them publicly on the class website.